kluctl/kluctl/docs/kluctl/commands/gitops-logs.md

 Misc arguments:
   Command specific arguments.

+      --all                   Follow all controller logs, including all deployments and non-deployment related logs.
   -f, --follow                Follow logs after printing old logs.
       --reconcile-id string   If specified, logs are filtered for the given reconcile ID.